teads2/test_repo/travel/north-america/new-york.md

 # Old
 * visiting in Jan
-* staying for a week
-* Hosting a Drinkup
 * talking to a User Group
+* this is another line for git foundations